There’s an equal amount of confusion and hype surrounding a low-carb diet.

 You don’t need to completely nix these foods from your diet, though (unless you want to!).

 Instead, aim to enjoy them sparingly and with smart modifications.
-With Beachbody’s Ultimate Portion Fix nutrition plan, for example, you can indulge in the occasional treat made at home using whole foods and natural ingredients, such as unsweetened applesauce, pure maple syrup, or extra-virgin coconut oil,
+With Portion Fix, for example, you can indulge in the occasional treat made at home using whole foods and natural ingredients, such as unsweetened applesauce, pure maple syrup, or extra-virgin coconut oil,

 Eat carbs with more nutritional value